NSV Command Line Interface

 (Default C:\Program Files\NSVtools).

-The next step is to configure the encoder.
-At the command prompt, type "nsvenc /config"
+At the command prompt, type "nsvenc /config".

 This command opens the "NSVenc configuration" window.